Take a Kona Coffee Farm Tour!

 Picking.
 Pulping, Drying 100% KONA COFFEE

-As you walk through the coffee trees, depending on the season, you’ll have the chance to strap on a picking basket and begin picking the really dark red beans You’ll learn how sugar, called mucilage, appears only when the beans turn red.
-The beans, inside the cherry skin, develop in different sizes (Extra Fancy, Fancy, Kona No. 1, Prime, and Peaberry) that can be sorted using screens through which only one size passes at a time.
+As you walk through the coffee trees, depending on the season, may see an array of colors, ranging from green to orange to red.
+Sugar, called mucilage, appears only when the beans turn red.
+The beans inside the cherry skin, develop in different sizes (Extra Fancy, Fancy, Kona No. 1, Prime, and Peaberry) that can be sorted using screens through which only one size passes at a time.

 Within a few hours of picking, the cherry is run through our Penagos Pulper, to squeeze the two seeds out of the red skin.
 The slippery seeds are then placed in a fermentation tank overnight, to give natural yeast the time to ferment the sugar off the surface.
 After rinsing, the beans are spread to dry on the deck of our traditional hoshidana (drying deck), which has a rolling roof to cover the beans in the event of rain.
 It takes 7–14 days to dry the beans to an optimal moisture level of 10-13%.
 From here, the beans are stored as pergamino, or parchment.
 The parchment is stored at 65 F and 65% humidity so they do not lose color or become moldy.

 The last stop on every tour is our history wall and roasting room.
 Here we air roast all our coffee.
 If you arrive during a roast, you will be able to smell the wonderful smell of freshly roasted coffee.
 There is nothing like it!